libp2p/js-libp2p/doc/GETTING_STARTED.md

   '/dnsaddr/bootstrap.libp2p.io/p2p/QmNnooDu7bfjPFoTZYxMNLWUQJyrVwtbZg5gBMjTezGAJN'
 ]

-const node = await Libp2p.create({
+const node = await createLibp2p({
-  modules: {
-    transport: [WebSockets],
-    connEncryption: [NOISE],
-    streamMuxer: [MPLEX],
+  transports: [
+    new WebSockets()
+  ],
+  connectionEncryption: [
+    new Noise()
+  ],
+  streamMuxers: [
+    new Mplex()
+  ],
-    peerDiscovery: [Bootstrap]
+  peerDiscovery: [
-  },
-  config: {
+    new Bootstrap({
+      list: bootstrapMultiaddrs // provide array of multiaddrs })
+  ],
-    peerDiscovery: {
+  connectionManager: {
     autoDial: true, // Auto connect to discovered peers (limited by ConnectionManager minConnections)
     // The `tag` property will be searched when creating the instance of your Peer Discovery service.
     // The associated object, will be passed to the service when it is instantiated.
-      [Bootstrap.tag]: {
-        enabled: true,
-        list: bootstrapMultiaddrs // provide array of multiaddrs }
-    }
   }
 })